Getting a New Puppy?

 You'll need some time to do the basics between trips to the groomers, such as brushing his coat (and eventual feathers) every other day to keep his coat looking shiny and his skin in tip-top condition.

-His ears will also need to be checked, cleaned and brushed, at the very least, weekly.
-Just the very basic grooming tasks alone can make considerable demands on your time!
+His ears must also be checked, cleaned and brushed, at the very least, weekly, if not daily.

 Tip of the Iceberg!